This event has completed. Thank you to all the participants!

 At the event we’ll be sharing our experience, and be on hand to help you understand:

-- The latest news and insights on China trade policies, customs & regulations
+- What are the latest insights on China trade policies, customs & regulations?

-- Why China is all about the synergy between online (e-commerce) & offline regardless of sector or industry
+- Why the synergy between online (e-commerce) & offline is crucial in China, regardless of your sector or industry?

-- How you can consider IP protection and the new e-commerce law into your export strategy
+- How you can consider IP protection and the new laws into your export strategy?

 Dates, Locations & Booking